Quick Summary of Blue Exorcist Kyoto Saga Episode 12

 I absolutely hate that this is the last episode of Kyoto Saga.
 It’s going to be hard to find another series that I’ll enjoy as much as I enjoyed this.

 Near the beginning of the episode, Mamushi was beside herself.
-She hated herself for betraying the order.
-She was terrified for Tatsuma’s safety, not to mention guilt-ridden for having so doubted him.
+She hated herself for betraying the order, and she was terrified for Tatsuma’s safety, not to mention guilt-ridden for having so doubted him.
 She likely felt humiliated for having had to accept Juzo’s kindness when he carried her down the mountain.
 It’s no wonder she was on the verge of despair.

 I think she judged herself way too harshly.
 She didn’t know it at the time, but Saburota Todo, as a demon, was a masterful liar.
 He had earned her trust as a teacher, and she had no reason to doubt him.
 Plus, she didn’t know that Karura fed off distrust and lies, thus ensnaring all of them in a web of distrust and deceit.
 Without having all the facts, and without knowing that she didn’t have all the facts, she condemned herself.